Soviet Bravery & Good Conduct Military Medals

 *CLICK ON THUMBNAIL OR ITEM NAME TO VIEW FULL DESCRIPTION AND PHOTOS

 Medal for Valor, Type 2 Var.
-3 (unnumbered Cold War version), late 1940s through
+3 (unnumbered Cold War version), late 1940s - early

-early 1990s.
-Unlike the Combat Service Medal, Valor Medal (aka Medal for Bravery)
+1990s.
+Unlike the Combat Service Medal, Valor Medal (aka Medal for Bravery) was

-was never issued simply for length of service.
-During 1980s, quite a few of them
+never issued simply for length of service.
+During the 1980s, quite a few of them

 were awarded for service in Afghanistan.
-In excellent condition and includes
+EXC condition; includes original brass

 Medal for Combat Service, Type 1, Var.
 1 (with engraved